Kyle Tucker Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.
+- The Guardians pitching staff is 28th in the league with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.
+- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.86).

-- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (109 total, one per game).

-- Williams (1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched) makes the start for the Guardians, his eighth of the season.

-- The righty's last time out was on Wednesday against the Kansas City Royals, when he went four scoreless innings while allowing three hits.
+- His most recent time out was on Friday against the Chicago White Sox, when the right-hander went 6 2/3 innings, surrendering three earned runs while allowing six hits.

-- The 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings in seven games this season, while allowing a batting average of .234 to opposing hitters.
+- The 24-year-old has a 3.11 ERA and 9.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .226 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.